 There’s no doubt that over the past few weeks we’ve all been consuming a lot more news to keep up-to-date on the status Covid-19, locally and globally.
 But, The World Health Organization says that the outbreak has been accompanied by an “infodemic“1:

 “An over-abundance of information – some accurate and some not – that makes it hard for people to find trustworthy sources and reliable guidance when they need it”.

-Fake news and misinformation have a fast and far reaching impact, who you share content with can quickly grow from 1 to 1,000 in a matter of seconds in today’s social world.
-We encourage you to verify before you belive and share!
+Fake news and misinformation have a fast and far-reaching impact, who you share content with can quickly grow from 1 to 1,000 in a matter of seconds in today’s social world.
+We encourage you to verify before you believe and share!

 How can you help to stop the spread of fake news?

 - Make sure you only rely on Government approved sites for the latest updates and reported cases on Covid-19 as well as any changes to lockdown regulations.